 Our culture has shifted from buying or renting DVDs in a shopfront to purchasing media online, to now paying a subscription for as much content as you want.

-We are overwhelmed with the choices of media.
+We’re overwhelmed with the choices of media.
 From Game of Thrones to an unlimited supply of on-demand sports.
-This is due to the increased usage of online streaming services like Netflix and YouTube.
-It’s reported that 40 per cent of households now subscribe to a video on demand service.
+This is due to the increased usage of online streaming services like Netflix, Hulu and YouTube.
+It’s reported that 40 per cent of households now subscribe to a video-on-demand service.

 One way to temper your streaming addiction is to simply cancel your memberships.
 That way, you’re forced to ask yourself if you really want to watch your favourite TV show before purchasing.
 It also prevents you from over-indulging in content just because it’s there.